mj-felix/track-my-warranties/README.md

         ]
     }

-To obtain your access key and secret, open account dropdown and select “My Security Credentials”.
+To obtain access key and secret, open account dropdown and select “My Security Credentials”.
 Within the security credentials dashboard, open the “Access Keys” section and select “Create New Access Key.”
 This will generate the access key and secret for the application.

 - **SendGrid service** to send reset password and transactional emails:
 ```